 Customized query files are the client's responsibility to maintain.
-Typically this means saving an outside copy of the existing custom query file prior to an OptiCash upgrade, then replacing that copy in the <application-path>/WEB-INF/classes directory after upgrade complete.
+Typically, this means saving an outside copy of the existing custom query file prior to an OptiCash upgrade and then replacing that copy in the <application-path>/WEB-INF/classes directory after the upgrade is complete.
 Additionally, writing queries requires some knowledge of SQL (Structured Query Language) and the OptiCash database structure.
 NCR Cash Management support personnel are available to help with specific inquiries regarding this.

 Setup OptiTransport